root-project/root/README/ReleaseNotes/v612/index.md

 - Added ```TBranchProxy::GetEntries``` to support leaflist variable size array and added ```TBranchProxy::GetArrayLength```.
 - In ```TBranch::Streamer``` insured that we never steam already basket already written to disk.

++Since we loop over all the branches for each new entry all the baskets for a cluster are consecutive in the file.

 ### TDataFrame

 #### New features